 - Current breakouts or inflammation level

-- Your daily sun exposure in Fort Lauderdale
+- Your daily sun exposure in Fort Lauderdale, which plays a large role in peel selection and timing

 - Your product routine (retinoids, acids, acne meds, waxing, etc.)